sadafaldar786/LGMVIP-Web-Task-1_ToDoList.github.io/README.md

 # LGMVIP-Web-Task-1_ToDoList.github.io
-This is repository for LGMVIP Task-1 using HTML, CSS and Javascript
+This is a repository for LGMVIP Task-1 using HTML, CSS and Javascript

+Here's the live link to experience - https://sadafaldar786.github.io/LGMVIP-Web-Task-1_ToDoList.github.io/